Vital ESG themes for 2021

 For all investors

-Jenn is responsible for providing external and internal leadership for Fidelity’s sustainable investing activities, including the strategy and policies on engagement, voting and ESG integration.
+Jenn joined Fidelity International in 2007 and provides external and internal leadership for Fidelity’s sustainable investing activities, including the strategy and policies on engagement, voting and ESG integration.
+Prior to Fidelity, he was a corporate finance lawyer advising on capital market and M&A transactions at Norton Rose Fulbright.